rhysinward/dengue_pipeline/README.md

 ATGCGTACGTTAGCTAGCTAGCTAGCTAGCTAGCTAGCTAGCTAGC...
 ```

-## Step 2b (Optional): Processing of Metadata from Outside of Genbank (example of data taken from GISAID)
+## Step 2b (Optional): Processing of Metadata from Outside of Genbank (example of data taken from GISAID - note that this data is not in the repro and if you don't want to do these steps please delete from snakefile)

-- You will need you own personal account to download data from [GISAID](https://gisaid.org/)
+- You will need your own personal account to download data from [GISAID](https://gisaid.org/).
-- Harmonises
+- This step harmonizes metadata and FASTA files to match the schema format.

-## Step 2c (Optional): Concenate sequences from GenBank and GISAID
+## Step 2c (Optional): De-duplication of Sequences and Metadata from GenBank and GISAID

-- Before we have our joint dataset, we need to ensure that we have no duplicates between the two sources
+- Since some sequences are present in both sources, it's necessary to remove duplicates before creating a joint dataset.
+- Due to low sampling of dengue, identical sequences across datasets are expected to be rare.
+- We identify duplicates by comparing sequences with the same country and collection date; if sequences are identical, we de-duplicate them.

-## Step 2d (Optional): Concenate sequences from GenBank and GISAID (is applicable to
+## Step 2d (Optional): Concatenate Sequences from GenBank and GISAID (applicable to any metadata + FASTA following the same naming convention)

+- Merge FASTA and metadata from both sources.

 ## Step 3: filter for sequences from SEA